 - Dump the mix into the pan and compact into an even layer, making sure to get the corners.
 I use the flat side of a meat tenderizer to press it into place.
 You can also use your hands or the bottom of a measuring cup.
 Bake until golden brown, 15-20 minutes.

 - When you take the pan out of the oven, press down any puffy spots to create a flat layer.
 Reduce oven temperature 325 °F.

 For the Filling:

-- In the same bowl used to mix the crust, whisk together the sugar, flour, grated zest and salt.
-Add the eggs and whisk until combined.
-Add the lemon juice and whisk to combine.
+- In the same bowl used to mix the crust, whisk together10 oz granulated sugar, 1 oz all purpose flour, zest from 2 Meyer lemons and ¼ teaspoon table salt.
+Add 4 large eggs and whisk until combined.
+Add 8 oz Meyer lemon juice and whisk to combine.